Suyash-Dhakal/Learning-Journal/AWS/ComputeServices.md

   <li><strong>Serverless:</strong> No need to manage or provision servers.
 Focus solely on writing code that responds to events.</li>
   <li><strong>Event-driven:</strong> Automatically triggers code in response to events from various AWS services like S3 (file uploads), DynamoDB (database changes), or API Gateway (HTTP requests).</li>
   <li><strong>Automatic Scaling:</strong> Lambda scales automatically based on the number of requests or events, ensuring high availability and performance without manual intervention.</li>
   <li><strong>Cost-effective:</strong> Pay only for the compute time consumed by our code.
-There are no charges when our code is not running.
+There are no charges for idle server time.
 Billing is based on the number of requests and execution duration.</li>
   <li><strong>Integration:</strong> Seamlessly integrates with other AWS services.
 We can use Lambda functions for tasks such as processing data, handling API requests, or automating workflows.</li>
 </ul>